Registered Merit Reporter

 - Eligibility to become an RDR

-- In its comprehensive analysis of reporting, Hay Management Consultants refers to the RMR--which 16% of RPRs have earned--as a level of achievement worthy of a higher salary and more recognition.
+In its comprehensive analysis of reporting, Hay Management Consultants refers to the RMR, which 16 percent of RPRs have earned, as a level of achievement worthy of a higher salary and more recognition.
 NCRA now boasts over 3,000 RMRs.

-To apply for the RMR skills test you must be a member of NCRA and an RPR.
+To apply for the RMR Exam, you must be a member of NCRA and an RPR.

-To earn your RMR, you'll have to pass three sections of a skills test that evaluates you in three areas--Literary at 200 wpm, Jury Charge at 240 wpm, and Testimony/Q&A at 260 wpm.
+To earn your RMR, you'll have to pass three sections of a skills test that evaluates you in three areas: Literary at 200 wpm, Jury Charge at 240 wpm, and Testimony/Q&A at 260 wpm.
 After dictation, you have 75 minutes to transcribe your notes from each leg.
-You must have 95% accuracy on each leg to pass.
+You must have 95 percent accuracy on each leg to pass.

 You do not have to pass all sections of the exam at one sitting.
 As long as you maintain your NCRA membership, you will retain credit for the sections passed.
 There is no time limit for earning the RMR.

 In order to maintain your RMR, you'll need to maintain continuous membership and your RPR certification.
-You'll renew both your RPR and RMR simultaneously with the same 3.0 CEUs.
+You will renew both your RPR and RMR simultaneously with the same 3.0 CEUs.
 In other words, you won't have to earn a total of 6.0 CEUs to renew your RPR and RMR.

 By participating in NCRA's Continuing Education program, RMRs will maintain their skills and stay on top of the latest changes in the court reporting profession.

-After you've earned your RMR, you'll receive a handsome certificate to display in your home or office.
-Your RMR also gets you recognition in the Journal of Court Reporting, the Court Reporter Sourcebook, and on NCRA's Web site.
+After you have earned your RMR, you'll receive a handsome certificate to display in your home or office.
+Your RMR also gets recognition in the Journal of Court Reporting, the NCRA Sourcebook, and on NCRA's website.